-Smails Beach is just next door to Tomahawk Beach and there are incredible views of both beaches from the top of the hill which separates them.
+Smails Beach is just next door to Tomahawk Beach and you’ll get views of both beaches from the top of the hill which separates them.
 From the top of the hill you can walk down past a series of viewpoints, some of which double up as car parks.
 There are also some old ruined buildings at the top of the hill — walk between them and to the coast for a nice view back towards Tomahawk Beach.
-For even better views, walk up the nearby Karetai Road Track.

 Sand Dunes

-Sand dunes are always fun to walk up and down (unless you’re wearing shoes, in which case they are pretty annoying).
-The dunes are small (this certainly isn’t the Sahara we’re talking about) but they definitely add a scenic element to Smails Beach.
+Sand dunes are always fun to walk up and down (unless you’re wearing shoes, in which case they can be annoying).
+The dunes are small (this certainly isn’t the Sahara we’re talking about) but they add a scenic element to Smails Beach.

 Smails Beach

 The beach itself, accessed via a narrow path, is one of the best in Dunedin.
-When we last visited the tide was quite far out, which left a patch of water resembling an exotic tropical lagoon.
-Of course the wind was howling and it was pretty cold, but it did make for some cool photos.
-Smails Beach mainly attracts local surfers and beach walkers, although I did see a couple of tour buses there one time.
-Tourists were admiring the beach from above — it really is one of the best viewpoints (or series of viewpoints) in Dunedin.
+One of the first times went there the tide was quite far out, which left a patch of water resembling a tropical lagoon.
+Of course the wind was howling and it was cold, but it did make for some cool photos.

 Getting There

 Getting to Smails Beach is exactly the same as getting to Tomahawk Beach, as they are right next to each other.
 I could have just copied and pasted my instructions from my Tomahawk Beach post but I do tend to make things more difficult than they need to be.
-If you’re wheel-less (AKA you don’t have a car) you’ll need to catch the number 3 bus from the city (George St / The Exchange).
+If you don’t have a car you can catch the number 3 bus from the city bus depot.
 You could also walk — it only took me around an hour from the city centre.

 Other Beaches in Dunedin

-There are over 25 beaches in Dunedin and they are all interesting in their own way — check out my post if you’re planning on visiting some of them!
+There are over 25 beaches in Dunedin and they are all interesting in their own ways — check out my post if you’re planning on visiting some of them.

 Jon Algie